 Christian complicity with racism in the twenty-first century looks different than complicity with racism in the past.
 It looks like Christians responding to black lives matter with the phrase all lives matter.
 It looks like Christians consistently supporting a president whose racism has been on display for decades.
 It looks like Christians telling black people and their allies that their attempts to bring up racial concerns are ‘divisive.’
 It looks like conversations on race that focus on individual relationships and are unwilling to discuss systemic solutions. […] Although the character and specifics are new, many of the same rationalizations for racism remain.”
 (191)

 No doubt skeptics will dismiss Tisby’s book as yet another source of white guilt, or charge him with seeking to import a Marxist narrative into Christian circles so as to steer traditionally conservative believers toward particular stances on politics and social justice.
 Others will interpret it as nothing more than church bashing, for the church is not portrayed in a flattering light.
 Or rather, the white American church is not.
 Tisby shows that even as the white church committed atrocious acts of racism, the black church was generally fulfilling its vocation to show care and love to its members in the face of extreme suffering and violence.
 (It is also worth noting that where applicable, Tisby highlights the encouraging [yet still all-too-few instances] where the white church took a courageous stand.)
 The Color of Compromise is a case study in how the church is itself guilty of committing egregious sin and severely damaging its own witness in the process; and yet—paradoxically, miraculously—it is also bulwark, a bastion of hope for victims, a place to worship and organize resistance.
 Thus Tisby is careful to argue that the injustice committed by Christians does not, in the end, damn the Christian faith.
 If anything, the hypocrisy of the church underscores what Jesus and the New Testament writers have known since the very beginning: the church is not Jesus; the church needs Jesus.
-Or to put it differently, the white American church did not commit injustice because it was Christian but precisely because it failed to act as Christians should.
+Or to put it differently, the white American church did not commit injustice because it was Christian but precisely because it failed to act as the church should act.
+It was not Christian enough.

 Tisby contends that the white church must therefore repent of its moral failure and be reconciled to those it has wronged, and that the central message of Jesus—the gospel of grace and forgiveness—is what can and must empower this reconciliation to happen.
-Like a prophet of Israel calling his people to radical repentance and change, Tisby loves the church enough to document its illness and present remedies.
+Like a prophet of Israel calling his people to radical repentance and change, Tisby loves the church enough to document its illness and offer remedies.

 We need to talk about the truth of racism in the American church’s past, not to tear down the church, but in order to build it up.
 The Bible talks about speaking the truth in love for a purpose—that the body might grow, and be mature, and be strengthened—and the body is the church.
 And so we talk about racism and the American church in order that the body might be healthy.